 דף 8

-STUDENTS’ DEAN
+DEAN OF STUDENTS

-The AAC Students’ Dean is responsible for the students’ welfare.
-The dean’s role is to provide assistance in all areas related to students during the course of their studies, particularly regarding non-academic issues, as a way of providing students with a supportive and positive learning environment.
+The AAC Dean of Students is responsible for the students’ welfare.
+The dean’s role is to provide assistance in all areas related to students during the course of their studies, particularly regarding non-academic issues, providing students with a supportive and positive learning environment.

 Services available to students: